Kernot, William Charles (1845 - 1909)

 - Summary

-William Charles Kernot replaced Francis Ormond as the president of the Working Men's College after Ormond passed away on 5 May 1889.
+William Charles Kernot replaced Francis Ormond as president of the Working Men's College after Ormond's death on 5 May 1889.
 Kernot took up his new position in July 1889 (Murray-Smith and Dare, 1987, p.
 36).

 Sibling